30 May 2025

 After planning the meeting and structure, Sprint Planning unlocks several major benefits:

 Having a clear goal for the Sprint keeps everyone aligned.
 Team members know exactly what they need to achieve, reducing multitasking and distractions.
+This helps teams to stay productive and make steady progress towards the Sprint goal.

 Sprint Planning opens up communication.
 Everyone understands priorities, capacity, and expectations.
 There are fewer surprises in mid-spring, and accountability improves.
+This shared visibility builds trust and keeps the entire team aligned.

 Clear planning leads to better outcomes.
 Teams can spot potential issues early, prepare for them, and deliver higher-quality work.
 This is because they’re not constantly reacting to last-minute changes.